 In order to develop a comprehensive model and identify potential model inputs, we reviewed several prior models for patients with bladder cancer.
-These models typically focused on diagnosis, 94,95 surveillance, 88,96,97 non-drug treatment, 98-100,81,101,102 and drug treatment.
-All of the studies utilized a Markov or semi-Markov model, except for one evaluating a diagnostic approach, 95,95 which utilized a hybrid simple decision tree and Markov.
-Of these studies, two included a patient population similar to the one evaluated in our analysis.
-81,99

-Cycle lengths in these analyses varied from three months to one year.
-Time horizons varied between two years96 and lifetime.^{81,97} Of those studies evaluating drug treatments, one study evaluated pembrolizumab as second-line treatment of advanced bladder cancer, a different population;98 one study evaluated low-dose BCG in patients with intermediate and high-risk NMIBC;100 and one study evaluated radical cystectomy compared with mitomycin in BCG-refractory patients.99 Two studies evaluated BCG-refractory high-risk populations similar to ours, one comparing cystectomy to no cystectomy81 and one evaluating radical cystectomy compared with mitomycin.99 Cycle lengths in these analyses varied from three months to one year.
-Time horizons varied between two years96 and lifetime.^{81,97} Of those studies evaluating drug treatments, one study evaluated pembrolizumab as second-line treatment of advanced bladder cancer, a different population;98 one study evaluated low-dose BCG in patients with intermediate and high-risk NMIBC;100 and one study evaluated radical cystectomy compared with mitomycin in BCG-refractory patients.99 Two studies evaluated BCG-refractory high-risk populations similar to ours, one comparing cystectomy to no cystectomy81 and one evaluating radical cystectomy compared with mitomycin.99
+These models typically focused on diagnosis,^{95,96} surveillance,^{89,97,98} non-drug treatment,^{102-104,28,102,103} and drug treatment.102-104 All of the studies utilized a Markov or semi-Markov model, except for one evaluating a diagnostic approach,99 which utilized a hybrid simple decision tree and Markov.
+Of these studies, two included a patient population similar to the one evaluated in our analysis.^{28,100} evaluated pembrolizumab as second-line treatment of advanced bladder cancer, a different population;102 one study evaluated low-dose BCG in patients with intermediate and high-risk NMIBC;104 and one study evaluated radical cystectomy compared with mitomycin in BCG-refractory patients.103 Two studies evaluated BCG-refractory high-risk populations similar to ours, one comparing cystectomy to no cystectomy28 and one evaluating radical cystectomy compared with mitomycin.103 Cycle lengths in these analyses varied from three months to one year.
+Time horizons varied between two years100 and lifetime.^{28,98} Of those studies evaluating drug treatments, one study evaluated pembrolizumab as second-line treatment of advanced bladder cancer, a different population;102 one study evaluated low-dose BCG in patients with intermediate and high-risk NMIBC;104 and one study evaluated radical cystectomy compared with mitomycin in BCG-refractory patients.103 Two studies evaluated BCG-refractory high-risk populations similar to ours, one comparing cystectomy to no cystectomy28 and one evaluating radical cystectomy compared with mitomycin in BCG-refractory patients.103 Two studies evaluated BCG-refractory high-risk populations similar to ours, one comparing cystectomy to no cystectomy28 and one evaluating radical cystectomy compared with mitomycin.103